grodi/n9k_ifrate/README.md

         source ifload.py -u

+  3. Configure an alias e.g.

+         cli alias name ifload source n9k_ifload.py

  The script was tested on N9K using 7.0(3)I6(1) release.
 It should work at N5k and N7k as well.

  ## Sample output
  ```